MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ### Dataset preprocessing

-Next we want to preprocess the dataset and bring it into YOLOv5 format, while keeping the medical intensity scale.
+Next we want to preprocess the dataset and bring it into YOLOv5 format, while keeping the non-natural image intensity scale.
 Optionally we can convert the dataset into the natural image scale of [0,255] as well.

 - Navigate to the detection directory: `cd detection`
 - Adjust the parameters `metadata_path`, `img_load_dir`, `save_dir` and `cv_folds` in `datasets/Node21/dataset_conversion/yolov5_convert_config_medical.yaml`